Our role in handling complaints and misconduct

 Oversight of the complaints system

-The IPCC has a statutory guardianship role for the police complaints system as a whole.
-The IPCC’s main role is to increase public confidence in the police complaints system in England and Wales.
+The IOPC has a statutory guardianship role for the police complaints system as a whole.
+The IOPC’s main role is to increase public confidence in the police complaints system in England and Wales.

 Arrangements for complaints and misconduct in London